- Fugoo Sport vs UE Boom 3: Which is Better? - September 3, 2017

 The JBL Charge 2 does tow the line quite well.
 It provides great sound quality and boost that really needs to be heard in person to be appreciated.
 That being said there is noticeable distortion at high volumes and with heavy bass tracks and lagging at the beginning of songs through Bluetooth – something that $200+ products like the Soundlink or the Beats Pill 2.0 supposedly do not.

 Either way, the product does offer great sound performance for what the majority of users intend it for.
-Top 40, country, classical, and podcasts are delivered with great quality and the features such as being able to charge mobile devices and a 12-hour battery life do justify the price.
+Top 40, country, classical, and podcasts are delivered with great quality, and the features such as being able to charge mobile devices and 12-hour battery life do justify the price.
 90% of consumers are going to be enamored with this product and if you’re in the other 10% with high-bass tastes or ‘crank it to 11’ cravings you probably already know this isn’t the portable speaker for you.